freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/lucas-lehmer-test.md

 ## Instructions
 <section id='instructions'>
-Write a function that returns true if given Mersenne number is prime otherwise returns false.
+Write a function that returns whether the given Mersenne number is prime or not.
 </section>

 ## Tests